25 posts and 3 followers since Jun 2012

 DISCLAIMER: Any posts on CakesDecor.com (CD) are posted by individuals acting in their own right and do not necessarily reflect the views of CD.
 CD will not be held liable for the actions of any user.

-CakesDecor Quarterly Awards - Summer 2014 - are now closed.
-Results will be announced in .
+CakesDecor Quarterly Awards - Fall 2014 - are open for entries.
+Entry closes in .